angular/angular/aio/content/guide/deprecations.md

 ## Index

-To help you future-proof your apps, the following table lists all deprecated APIs and features, organized by the release in which they are candidates for removal.
+To help you future-proof your projects, the following table lists all deprecated APIs and features, organized by the release in which they are candidates for removal.
 Each item is linked to the section later in this guide that describes the deprecation reason and replacement options.

 <!--
 deprecation -> removal cheat sheet